ShubhamChauhan22222/Dream11Final/Readme.md

 ### Out-of-Sample Data Folder (`out_of_sample_data`)
 - Contains dummy evaluation data for matches.
-- Post-submission (Dec 4–14), testing data will be added in the same format as the provided sample data.
+- Post-submission, testing data will be added in the same format as the provided sample data.
 - Integrated with `ModelUI` to append new data automatically from Cricksheet.

 ### Miscellaneous Folder (`rest`)